kubeflow/kfp-tekton/guides/advanced_user_guide.md

       - **--taskSpec** (optional): Kubernetes Resource Spec for your custom task CRD.
 This gets inlined in the pipeline.
 One of `--taskSpec` or `--taskRef` can be specified at a time.
         Custom task controller should support [embedded spec](https://github.com/tektoncd/pipeline/blob/main/docs/runs.md#2-specifying-the-target-custom-task-by-embedding-its-spec).
         The value should be a Python Dictionary.
+    - **command**: Define the key value pairs for the custom task input parameters.
       - **Other arguments** (optional): Parameters for your custom task CRD inputs.

       Then, you can add any extra arguments to map as the custom task CRD's `spec.params` fields.